 I have more energy, I’m exercising again and eating better.
 I’m returning to work and enjoying holidays with my family.
+I have lost the stone I put on during treatment.

 I’m loving shopping for clothes again and generally just getting back to the old thoughts and nothing related to hospitals.